 Parents must financially support their children.
-That obligation usually lasts until the child reaches the age of majority (usually 18, depending on state law).
-An order for child support may be entered during or after a divorce, and either parent may be ordered to pay support depending upon how custody is arranged.
-Unwed parents may also file a petition for child support in family court, and an order for support will be entered once paternity has been established.
+That obligation usually lasts until the child reaches the age of majority (18).
+An order for child support may be entered during or after a divorce, and in cases where the parties were never married, and either parent may be ordered to pay support depending upon how custody is arranged.
+When making decisions regarding child support, families may also want to consider accounting for other forms of support, such as healthcare costs, health insurance, childcare costs, and tuition.

 A parent who fails to remain current on his or her child support obligations faces significant penalties.
 Every state has a child support enforcement office that works with the family court to suspend professional or business licenses, take away driver’s and recreational licenses, or place non-paying parents in jail when child support obligations are overdue.
 Because of the state specific requirements involved in child support, parents can benefit from the advice and involvement of a family law attorney at our firm when child support issues arise.
 Miller, Hampton & Hilgendorf are child support attorneys in Baton Rouge, Louisiana, who can help you collect overdue child support or determine a fair child support arrangement for your family.
 Call our experienced attorneys today for further advice.

 Click Here To Schedule A Free Consultation >>

 How is Child Support Determined in Baton Rouge, Louisiana?